 I wanted to be an actor, so I enrolled in Theater Arts.
 After my first term, I received an opportunity to audition for Winnipeg’s prestigious The School of Contemporary Dancers’ Junior Professional Program, was accepted (I’m still not sure how), and spent the next 2 years training to be a professional dancer.
 After injury derailed my career potential, I returned to the classroom and began my psychology degree.
 Several years later, here I am, a newly minted doctor and postdoctoral fellow, wondering how to leverage my training, experience, and knowledge to reach out and make a difference in the world.

 Identity is a topic that preoccupies the majority of my academic focus.
 In my dissertation research, I focused on the impact of social environments on people’s perceptions of straight-identified young men’s sexuality based on their gender performativity.
 Based on that work, I articulated a novel theory of identity suspicion.
-Together with my PhD supervisor, Richard Eibach, I am working on several follow-up studies on this theory.
+Together with my PhD supervisor, Dr. Richard Eibach, I am working on several follow-up studies on this theory.

-I try to constantly learn new ways of seeing the world, adopt new lenses through which to interpret the goings on around the world, and expand my theoretical knowledge to make more informed contributions to discussions about and issues around these topics.
+I try to constantly learn new ways of seeing the world, adopt new lenses through which to interpret the goings on around the world, and expand my theoretical knowledge to make more informed contributions to discussions about the issues around these topics.